Restore Database (General Page)

 When you specify a restore task by using SQL Server Management Studio, you can generate the corresponding Transact-SQL RESTORE script by clicking Script and then selecting a destination for the script.

-If the database being restored does not exist, the user must have CREATE DATABASE permissions to be able to execute RESTORE.
-If the database exists, RESTORE permissions default to members of the sysadmin and dbcreator fixed server roles and the owner (dbo) of the database.
+To RESTORE a database that doesn't exist the user must have CREATE DATABASE permissions.
+The RESTORE permissions default to members of the sysadmin and dbcreator fixed server roles and the owner (dbo) for existing databases of the database.

 RESTORE permissions are given to roles in which membership information is always readily available to the server.
-Because fixed database role membership can be checked only when the database is accessible and undamaged, which is not always the case when RESTORE is executed, members of the db_owner fixed database role do not have RESTORE permissions.
+Fixed database role membership can be checked only when the database is accessible and undamaged.
+Periodically, when RESTORE is executed, members of the db_owner fixed database role don't have RESTORE permissions.

 Restoring from an encrypted backup requires VIEW DEFINITION permissions to the certificate or asymmetric key used to encrypt during backup.

-The options of the Restore frompanel identify the location of the backup sets for the database and which backup sets you want to restore.
+These options identify the location of the backup sets for the database and which backup sets you want to restore.